List of mountain peaks of Greenland: Highest major summits

 Of the highest major summits of Greenland, four peaks exceed 3000 m elevation and 24 peaks equal or exceed 2000 m elevation.
+29, or about three-quarters, of these peaks are on Greenland's main island, while 11 peaks are on smaller islands off the main island's coast.

 Most prominent summits

 Of the most prominent summits of Greenland, only Gunnbjørn Fjeld exceeds 3000 m of topographic prominence.
 Six peaks exceed 2000 m and 38 peaks are ultra-prominent summits with at least 1500 m of topographic prominence.

 Most isolated major summits

 Of the most isolated major summits of Greenland, only Gunnbjørn Fjeld exceeds 3000 km of topographic isolation.
 Four peaks exceed 500 km of topographic isolation, 13 peaks exceed 200 km, and 21 peaks exceed 100 km of topographic isolation.